-Activities !S N/A - Person or Organization was not Involved Position or be Selecting the initiatives that will be supported evaluate the impact funding for CB for individual Delivering CB initiatives outcome Other (explain) Other - If you selected "Other (explain)," please type your explana below: CB/ Community Health/Population Health Director (facility level) ~ ~ ~ ~ ~ ~ ~ N/A - Person or Organization was not Involved Position or t needs that will be the initiatives that will be how to evaluate the impact funding for CB for outcome Other (explain) Other - If you selected "Other (explain)," please type your explana below: CB/ Community Health/ Population Health Director (system level) ~ N/A - Person or Organization was not Involved Position or t that will be the initiatives that will be the impact funding for CB for Delivering CB initiatives outcome Other (explain) Other - If you selected "Other (explain)," please type your explanation below: Senior Executives (CEO, CFO, VP, etc.) (facility level) ~ ~ ~ ~ ~ ~ N/A - Person or Organization was not Involved Position or tnat will be the initiatives that will be the impact funding for CB for Delivering CB initiatives outcome Other (explain) Other - If you selected "Other (explain)," please type your explanded below: Senior Executives (CEO, CFO, VP, etc.) (system level) ~ ~ N/A - Person or Organization was not Involved Position or t that will be the initiatives that will be how to evaluate the impact funding for CB for Delivering CB initiatives outcome Other (explain) Other - If you selected "Other (explain)," please type your explain below: Board of Directors or Board Committee (facility level) ~ N/A - Person or Organization was not Involved Position or t that will be the initiatives that will be how to evaluate the impact funding for CB for Delivering CB initiatives outcome Other (explain) Other - If you selected "Other (explain)," please type your expla below: Board of Directors or Board Committee (system level) ~ N/A - Person or Organization was not Involved Position or t needs that will be Selecting the initiatives that will be supported how to evaluate the impact funding for CB for Delivering CB initiatives outcome Other (explain) Other - If you selected "Other (explain)," please type your explain below:
+Activities es 1 N/A - Person or Organization was not Involved Position or t needs that will be the initiatives that will be how to evaluate the impact funding for CB for Delivering CB initiatives outcome Other (explain) Other - If you selected "Other (explain)," please type your explanat below: CB/ Community Health/Population Health Director (facility level) ~ ✓ ✓ ~ ~ ~ ✓ N/A - Person or Organization was not Involved Position or t that will be the initiatives that will be how to evaluate the impact funding for CB for Delivering CB initiatives outcome Other (explain) Other - If you selected "Other (explain)," please type your explana below: CB/ Community Health/ Population Health Director (system level) ~ N/A - Person or Organization was not Involved Position or t that will be the initiatives that will be how to evaluate the impact funding for CB for Delivering CB initiatives outcome Other Other - If you selected "Other (explain)," please type your explandable.
+Senior Executives (CEO, CFO, VP, etc.) (facility level) ~ ✓ ✓ ~ ~ ~ ✓ N/A - Person or Organization was not Involved Position or t that will be the initiatives that will be how to evaluate the impact funding for CB for Delivering CB initiatives outcome Othor Other - If you selected "Other (explain)," please type your explanded below: Senior Executives (CEO, CFO, VP, etc.) (system level) ~ ~ N/A - Person or Organization was not Involved Position or t that will be the initiatives that will be how to evaluate the impact funding for CB for Delivering CB initiatives outcome Other (explain) Other - If you selected "Other (explain)," please type your explain below: Board of Directors or Board Committee (facility level) ✓ N/A - Person or Organization was not Involved Position or t that will be the initiatives that will be how to evaluate the impact funding for CB for Delivering CB initiatives outcome Other (explain) Other - If you selected "Other (explain)," please type your expla below: Board of Directors or Board Committee (system level) ~ N/A - Person or Organization was not Involved Position or t that will be Selecting the initiatives that will be supported how to evaluate the impact funding for CB for Delivering CB initiatives outcome Other (explain) Other - If you selected "Other (explain)," please type your explain below: